How to Dissolve an LLC in Indiana – LLC Cancellation 2025

 Tax clearance

-While dissolving the Indiana LLC, the owner does not require to obtain a tax clearance certificate.
+While dissolving the Indiana LLC, the owner is not required to obtain a tax clearance certificate.
 However, if you have filed federal taxes, then you must go through the final return option on your IRS form.

-The IRS form for the LLC that are classified as partnerships is form 1065, and those LLC’s who have registered themselves as corporate should check IRS form 1120.
+The IRS form for the LLCs that are classified as partnerships is Form 1065, and those LLCs who have registered themselves as corporate should check IRS Form 1120.

 Step 3: File Articles of Dissolution

 There is a list of dissolution documents that you, as an LLC owner, have to file.
 Once these articles are filed, the legal existence of the LLC will be over.
-Like an Indiana Articles of Organization, one has to file Indiana LLC Articles of Dissolution.
+Like a Indiana Articles of Organization, one has to file Indiana LLC Articles of Organization.
 The dissolution procedure and filing the articles of dissolution form is very easy and is discussed below.

 • First of all, the LLC owner(s) has to file the Article of Dissolution.
-There are multiple methods of filing available, such as file by mail, in-person drop, or/and online filing.
-To get the application form you need to visit the Secretary of State Website of Indiana state.
+There are multiple methods of filing available, such as filing by mail, in-person drop, or/and online filing.

-• You can follow the filing instruction on the official portal so that the steps for dissolution will be easier to complete.
+• You can follow the filing instructions on the official portal so that the steps for dissolution will be easier to complete.

 • If you want to dissolve Indiana Foreign LLC then look for the Foreign LLC Dissolution process.